The throw-in coach: How one man wowed Jürgen Klopp and helped change the game | DW | 03.04.2020

 Football playing catch up

 That call, which came shortly after Liverpool lost the 2018 Champions League final to Real Madrid, led to a meeting, which led to a training session the following day.
-Since then, Liverpool have won the Champions League, are unbeaten in this season's Premier League and on the verge of a first league title win in 30 years.
+Since then, Liverpool have won the Champions League, are leading the way in this season's Premier League, where they are on the verge of a first league title win in 30 years.

 While there's no serious suggestion this is entirely down to throw-ins, Liverpool's improvement in that area has been remarkable.
 But perhaps more remarkable is just how poor they - and almost every other team - were in the first place.